How to Freeze, Defrost & Bake Cookie Dough

 Tips for Freezing Cookie Dough

-- When filling the baking tray with the cookie dough balls, you want to leave just enough space between the cookie dough balls that they don’t get stuck together.
+- To prevent frozen cookie dough balls from sticking: When filling the baking tray with the cookie dough balls, you want to leave just enough space between the cookie dough balls that they don’t get stuck together.

 - When placing the baking tray into the freeze make sure to keep it on a flat surface so the balls don’t move around and get stuck together.

-- One of my best tips to prevent freezer burn if you don’t have a vacuum sealer: when pressing the extra air out of the plastic bag, I like to zip the bag almost all the way and then stick a straw in the bag to suck out the excess air before I finish zipping it.
+- To prevent freezer burn if you don’t have a vacuum sealer: when pressing the extra air out of the plastic bag, I like to zip the bag almost all the way and then stick a straw in the bag to suck out the excess air before I finish zipping it.
 Sounds strange, but I promise it works!

 According to Bob’s Red Mill, frozen homemade cookie dough will last 6 to 12 months in the freezer.
 My family goes through frozen cookie dough much faster than that though, so I’ve never had to throw it out!

-Can you bake frozen cookie dough is a very common question.
-Well, the answer is: Yes, sort of.
-Whether or not you can bake frozen cookie dough depends on the type of cookies:
+The answer is: Yes, sort of.
+Whether or not you can bake frozen cookie dough depends on the type of cookies.

-- Drop cookies will be frozen in round balls and won’t achieve the necessary spread if you try baking frozen cookie dough.
+Drop cookies will be frozen in round balls and won’t achieve the necessary spread if you try baking frozen cookie dough.
+Here’s why:

 - If you don’t thaw the cookies from their frozen state before baking, the baking time will be much longer since the cookie dough is so cold.